Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Results

-For the $\bm{M}_{\bot}$ components, representing the SREE response, the $\chi_{xx}^S$ for the Pt monolayer at the Pt/$Y$ interface (Fig.\ \ref{fig:NPt2Y_thickness_study}(d)) is virtually identical for $Y=$ Ni or Co and for all Pt thicknesses considered, supporting that this is an interface-dominated effect.
-In the first and second magnetic monolayer (Figs.\ \ref{fig:NPt2Y_thickness_study}(e)) and (f)) the $\chi_{xx}^S$ is, in both cases, bigger for $Y=$ Ni than $Y=$ Co, predicting thus a larger induced Rashba-type spin polarization on Ni than on Co.
+For the $\bm{M}_{\bot}$ components, {\blue associated to $\bm{\mathcal{T}}_\text{DL}$,} the $\chi_{xx}^S$ for the Pt monolayer at the Pt/$Y$ interface (Fig.\ \ref{fig:NPt2Y_thickness_study}(d)) is virtually identical for $Y=$ Ni or Co and for all Pt thicknesses considered.
+In the first and second magnetic monolayer (Figs.\ \ref{fig:NPt2Y_thickness_study}(e)) and (f)) the $\chi_{xx}^S$ is, in both cases, bigger for $Y=$ Ni than $Y=$ Co.
 The bottom row, lastly, shows the $\bm{M}$-longitudinal spin accumulation.
 Also here, we obtain that a larger magnitude of $\chi_{zz}^S$ is generated for $Y$ = Ni.